How to Choose

-Should be trained in cornea, cataract and refractive surgery.
-Laser vision correction is surgery on the cornea and although modern technology allows for the maximum safety and results – no surgical procedure is ever guaranteed however good the technology.
+When choosing your surgeon, they should be trained in cornea, cataract and refractive surgery.
+Laser vision correction is surgery on the cornea and although modern technology allows for the maximum safety and results, no surgical procedure is ever guaranteed however good the technology.
 The eye surgeon’s calibre, training and experience allow him/her to respond appropriately when unpredictable situations arise and to manage them safely.
 The vast majority of surgeons both on the high street and in large reputable eye hospitals have not been fellowship trained in the latest laser eye surgery techniques.

-Should be carrying out high volume surgery on a monthly basis.
-Your eye surgeon should be carrying out at least 50 vision correction/cataract procedures each month.
+Your chosen eye surgeon should already be carrying out high volume surgery on a monthly basis.
+He or she should be carrying out at least 50 vision correction/cataract procedures each month.

 Do not assume that just because a company or website tell you that their surgeons have performed thousands of procedures that they are necessarily an expert in eye correction treatment.

-Do not have blind faith on a word of mouth recommendation.
+Do not have blind faith in a word of mouth recommendation.
 One happy patient does not guarantee that you are in the best hands.
-Thoroughly research your opthalmic surgeon to ensure that he/she has what is required.
+Thoroughly research your ophthalmic surgeon to ensure that he/she has the skill and experience required.